 βPc represents the attack rate, where β is the encounter rate (constrained by predator and prey speeds), and Pc is the capture probability.
 Capture time and handling time are taken into account instead of handling time only.
 Under this form, one can recognize a modified version of Holling's disk equation (1961).

 Given the assumptions made on the encounter rate (see Supplementary Material), the functional response behaves as a type-II response.
+However, equation 4 is flexible enough to allow for a type-III response, but it would require a different equation for encounter rate.
 All parameter values change according to both predator and prey sizes, while attack rate, capture probability and capture time also vary with mechanical features of the medium.

-Validation of the model
+Case study: validation of the model and interpretations

-Data were collected in order to test predictions from the model.
-Most data come from two meta-analyses (Hirt et al., 2017; Li et al., 2018), as well as our own literature search (cite here if only a couple of papers, or add a table with references in the supplementary material).
+Data were collected to test predictions from the model.
+Most data come from two meta-analyses (Hirt et al., 2017; Li et al., 2018), as well as our own literature search.
 To be pertinent, data have to mention predator and prey sizes explicitly.
 Most data are individual-based, which means that two individuals from the same species but with different sizes are treated separately.

 Predicted attack rate, capture probability and handling time were compared to real data coming from aquatic systems (Fig. 2).
-It appears that the model fits the data quite well for attack rate (except for very small organisms, but there is also a limited amount of data) and capture probability.
-Linking mechanical features from the medium and body size allows a good estimate of attack rate and capture probability for pelagic predators.
-However, handling time is usually underestimated for small predators, while the model is more accurate for larger predators.
+It appears that the model fits the data quite well for attack rate (except for very small organisms) and capture probability.
+The lower goodness of fit for very small organisms seems to suggest that the model for attack rate should be adapted for small body sizes.
+Nonetheless, linking mechanical features from the medium and body size allows a good estimate of attack rate and capture probability for pelagic predators.
+However, handling time is usually underestimated especially for small predators.
 This discrepancy for small predators opens the door to many hypotheses that remain to be tested.
 Note that this parameter is not dependent on mechanical features of the medium, but is determined only by allometric laws.
 Thus, the results suggest that the relationship between predator size, prey size and handling time is driven by a more complex set of allometric laws that differ between small and large predators (Emerson et al., 1994), or that other factors increase handling time for small predators.
 Some studies also suggested that handling time may not be static for a given predator, but vary with prey abundance (Okuyama, 2010).
 These are examples of hypotheses that can be inferred from the analysis of such a model.

 Conclusions and future directions